By Neal - 12/16/2020

 When we started understanding all the reasons our users were canceling, we were able to address this, improving our retention.
 In the first month, this improved our very modest subscription revenue by 11%.
 If you compound the impact of retention, it will likely be more over time.

 Because we run the site for fun, it’s difficult for us to commit to a SLA when someone responds.
-Today, we just have a simple contact us page.
+We've experimented by having a Q&A sessions over Facebook which were successful, but today, we just have a simple contact us page.
 We try to get back within a day generally, but sometimes we miss that and sometimes we’re able to respond earlier depending on competing priorities.

 This has taught us though that many consumers want to talk to someone and want a response right away.
 With that said, some people are totally fine skipping the human interaction.
 We think an ideal set up is to: